gmtsciencedev/scitq/README.md

 Many thanks also to the OVH startup team who accepted us in their program and have thus helped this project in a major way.
 Special thanks to Christopher Apédo!
 Thanks also to OVH support team for their help.
+Thanks also to Microsoft who accepted us in their Founder program.

 For GMT Science team, Raynald